Germany country profile

 Some key dates in Germany history:

-1933 - Adolf Hitler, head of the National Socialist German Workers' (Nazi) Party, becomes chancellor.
+1933 - Adolf Hitler, head of the far-right Nazi Party, becomes chancellor.

-1939-45 - World War II sees defeat of Germany and its allies.
+1939-45 - Second World War sees defeat of Germany and its partition into the pro-western Federal Republic and the Soviet-controlled German Democratic Republic.

 1955 - West Germany joins Nato; East Germany joins the Warsaw Pact.